silnrsi/wstr/src/content/docs/reference/styleguide.md

 (to be added)

+## AI use

+Although in some cases it may be difficult to avoid using or consulting AI-generated content when authoring content for this site, it may only be used for reference purposes and never to directly prepare text or image content.
+All content must be authored and edited by one of the site's authors.
+Use of AI should also reflect SIL's [AI Ethics Statement](https://www.sil.org/ai-ethics-statement).

 ## Page metadata

 Metadata is defined in the YAML header of each page.
 Here is a complete example including all optional fields.
 Note that formatting and indentation is very important, particularly for sidebar.